jhurley-blip/Clustering/README.md

 ## License

 Educational use only.
-Part of graduate coursework assignment.# Clustering
+Part of graduate coursework assignment.